g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 There is such a thing as having too many skill points in something, particularly Physique (which leads to stuff like compulsive drug use as soon as you see them).

+To return to the political is personal: Skills also provide your political impulses.
+Authority and Endurance are the fascist skills.
+Endurance often talks about your gut (gut feeling), again with the organic intuitions of hatred.
+Your Communist thoughts are most often repped by Rhetoric (cheap talk).
+Empathy entails centrism; Savoir Faire implies capitalism.
+Fascist body, socialist mouth, centrist heart, capitalist dexterity.

 <br>